Christopher Beeny: Theatre

 Beeny also toured in the play There's No Place Like a Home with Gorden Kaye, and in 2011 toured in Five Blue Haired Ladies Sitting On A Park Bench.
 He appeared in pantomime at the Assembly Hall, Tunbridge Wells in late 2011, early 2012.

 Beeny's son, James, formed the band Virgin Soldiers in 2009 and co-wrote a production that commemorates the 100th Anniversary of WWI.
 The production, The Dreamers, premiered at the Assembly Hall Theatre Tunbridge Wells in October 2014, and reached the West End in the summer of 2015.
 Beeny played the role of The Storyteller in the production.

-Personal life
+Personal life and death

 Beeny had two children – a daughter, Johanne and a son, Richard – from his first marriage, and a son, James, from his second marriage to singer Diana Kirkwood, who performed on the BBC's Pebble Mill at One in the 1970s and 1980s.

 He died at his home in Kent on 3 January 2020, aged 78.